Compound Interest Calculator

 Simple Interest

-Interest is calculated only on your original amount (principal).
+- Interest is calculated only on your original principal

 Compound Interest

-Interest is calculated on your principal + any interest already earned.
+- Interest is calculated on principal plus previously earned interest

-For short-term borrowing, simple interest might work fine.
-But for long-term investing, compound interest is far more powerful.
-The longer your money stays invested, and the more often it compounds, the greater the difference between the two.
+Simple interest may be sufficient for short-term borrowing, but for long-term investing, compound interest is far more powerful.
+The longer your money remains invested, the more dramatic the difference becomes.

 Tips for Maximizing Compound Interest